 - William M. Burke Scholarship

 - The Mary A. Hill Scholarship

 - Elaine Bychinsky Award for Writers of Promise

 Application for the Charles E. Bull Award for the best short story and best poem by English majors or graduate students in English.

-Application for the Alex Weirich Memorial Scholarship; in 2000, the Rhetoric and Teaching of Writing (RTW) Area of the English Department created the scholarship for one of our former graduate students, Alex Weirich.
+Application for the Alex Weirich Memorial Scholarship; in 2000, the Rhetoric, Writing, and Digital Media Studies (RWDMS) area of the English Department created the scholarship for one of our former graduate students, Alex Weirich.

 Application for the William James Verville Scholarship: To apply for this scholarship, write a 500 word essay describing your successful struggles with communication difficulties.
 You must also be an English major with a 3.0 GPA or higher, and you must have attained sophomore or junior status with at least 15 hours of English courses taken at NAU.